etalisoft/data-tada/docs/api.parse.password.md

 - `required` - Rejectable.
 If required=true and the input is falsy the promise will reject with the corresponding 'required' message.
 - `minLength` - Rejectable.
 If the string < minLength characters the promise will reject with the corresponding 'minLength' message.
 - `maxLength` - Rejectable.
 If the string > maxLength characters the promise will reject with the corresponding 'maxLength' message.
 - `regex` - Rejectable.
 If the string does not match the regex the promise will reject with the corresponding 'regex' message.
+The default regex requires lowercase, uppercase, digit, and special characters.
+It also requires only printable ASCII characters.
 - `notRegex` - Rejectable.
 If the string matches the notRegex the promise will reject with the corresponding 'notRegex' message.
 - `validate` - Rejectable.
 If the validate function is specified and results in false, the promise will reject with the corresponding 'validate' message.
 Function signature: `String=>Boolean`.
 - `messages` - The messages that will be returned for each of the rejections.